Mind-Body Healing After Breast Cancer

 Researchers attribute the higher prevalence to the shock caused by a cancer diagnosis, the burden of cancer treatment and the correlations between these symptoms and fatigue and pain.

-If you’re a breast cancer survivor that has been through treatment, you may know that many doctors treat anxiety, depression and other psychological symptoms pharmaceutically.
-The drugs they prescribe can help a patient find some emotional and mental stability and help curb symptoms like anxiety, depression and insomnia.
+If you’re a breast cancer survivor that has been through treatment, you may know that many doctors appropriately treat anxiety, depression and other psychological symptoms pharmaceutically.
+The drugs they prescribe can help a patient find emotional and mental stability and help curb symptoms like anxiety, depression and insomnia.

-Why Mindbody Therapies Help
+Why Mind-Body Therapies Help

-Mindbody therapies are techniques that help synchronize the mind and body functions, promote relaxation and increase overall wellness.
+Mind-body therapies are techniques that help synchronize the mind and body functions, promote relaxation and increase overall wellness.

 Studies show that the daily practice of these techniques can change the way your body responds to stressors, like the shock caused by a cancer diagnosis and the burden of cancer treatment.
-Mindbody therapies can also help with:
+Mind-body therapies can also help with:

 Procrastination